 You can invoke the installer by right-clicking on the downloaded installer's icon, and selecting Run as Administrator.
 The PEM Agent Setup Wizard opens, welcoming you.

-Fig. 1: The PEM Agent installer welcome window
+Fig. 1.1: The PEM Agent installer welcome window

-Read and accept the License Agreement befo re clicking Next to continue.
-Read and decept the Erectibe rigi comerie bero Te energing nerve to continue.
+Read and accept the License Agreement before clicking Next to continue.